NVIDIA/apex/examples/docker/README.md

 Currently, Pytorch's default non-devel image on Dockerhub [pytorch/pytorch:0.4_cuda9_cudnn7](https://hub.docker.com/r/pytorch/pytorch/tags/) contains Pytorch installed with prebuilt binaries.
 It does not contain NVCC, which means it is not an eligible candidate for `<base image>`.

-## Install Apex in running container
+## Option 2:  Install Apex in a running container

 Instead of building a new container, it is also a viable option to clone Apex on bare metal, mount the Apex repo into your container at launch by running, for example,
 ```